ways we gather, ways we serve

 worship

-Our worship services are traditional, but highly participatory.
-We sing hymns with a pipe organ, and have lots of congregational call and response.
-It looks very formal, but it is accessible to any and all that want to join in.
-Even though we are traditional, we’re not exclusive.
+Our worship services are traditional and highly participatory.
+We sing hymns with a pipe organ and have lots of congregational call and response.
+It looks very formal, yet it is accessible to any and all that want to join in.

 ushers